chabulhwi/tpil-solutions/docs/en/quiz/chapter02.md

 ## Question 23

 There's an error in the following code.
-Fix the expression after the `#eval` command by providing the missing arguments to the function `compose`.
+Fix the expression after the last `#eval` command by providing the missing arguments to the function `compose`.

 ```lean
 namespace Question23